 Enter the Nightstick NSR-9944XL flashlight.
-Bayco Products designed the light with a secondary flood light mounted at a 90Ëš angle to the main light.
+Bayco Products designed the light with a secondary floodlight mounted at a 90° angle to the main light.
 I don’t know if Bayco is the first company to offer two lights on the same body, but this is the first flashlight I have tested with this configuration.

 So, is it innovation or a gimmick?

-Feel free to skip to the most interesting sections using the Page Navigation menu on the right.
-Also, I summarize some of my findings below:
+Feel free to skip to the most interesting sections using the Page Navigation menu.

 This is a rechargeable light that is charged when inserted into a sleeve that is similar to the one used by Streamlight on the SL-20L.
 The charging sleeve can be mounted virtually anywhere.
 Charging cables for both AC (common house outlets) and DC (12v car) are included in the light kit.

-Bayco uses a 3.7v lithium-ion battery that is rated for 4,400 mAh.
-This battery is roughly twice as long as an 18650 battery.
+Bayco uses a 3.7v lithium-ion battery that is rated at 4,400 mAh.
+This battery is roughly twice as long as a 18650 battery.

 There is also a secondary light on the side of the flashlight head.
 This 200 lumen LED provides a flood pattern of light that is good for navigation, changing a tire or reading documents.
 It provides light at roughly a 90Ëš angle from the main light.
 Both the main and secondary lights can be activated at the same time.